This page describes why and how schools partner with Police, and the roles of various police officers involved with schools.

 For specific planning and processes, go to the Partnerships in Practice page.

 Police and schools share many goals related to safe environments, safe children and young people, safety education and ensuring that New Zealanders can live in a safe country.
 We all want students to be safe and feel safe so they can be happy and fulfil their potential.

 - increase student learning

 - improve relationships with family/whānau

 - increase connections with social services in the community

 Ways that schools and Police partner together

-- prevention activities to help schools prevent the harm caused to students by crime and crashes, and that will affect their achievement.
+- prevention activities to help schools prevent the harm caused by crime and crashes that will affect students’ achievement.

 - response services to support the school's usual disciplinary and behaviour management practices when a serious offence is identified.